stat545ubc-2021/maggieliu-mini-data-analysis/milestone-2/mini-project-2.md

 The two research questions I picked are:

-2 .What are the relationships between each pair of nucleus measurements among malignant and benign diagnoses?
+2. What are the relationships between each pair of nucleus measurements among malignant and benign diagnoses?
 For example, among malignant diagnoses, what is the relationship between surface area and radius?
     What about among benign diagnoses?
-4. Can we accurately predict whether a diagnosis will be benign or malignant using the provided measurements from images of nuclei?
+3. Can we accurately predict whether a diagnosis will be benign or malignant using the provided measurements from images of nuclei?

 ### Explanation